shirish93/shirish93.github.io/_aboutme/timeline.md

 **2020: The year that changed everything:** A trip to Nepal and Singapore just before everything changed.
 In the uncertainties and confusion of early-covid times, I decided to shift towards writing more professional essays, some of which you can find here.

 **2022 and Beyond: Perpetual Learning:** The pursuit of knowledge never ends!
 Currently enrolled in the Certificate in Engineering Leadership program at UW-Seattle.
-Additionally, exploring creative pursuits with various art, dance, and crafts courses at Seattle Central College, making it my sixth university/college experience!
+Additionally, exploring creative pursuits with  art, dance, and crafts courses at Seattle Central College, making it my sixth university/college experience!